STRINGING IV: Wire type identificationEntire Contents Copyright © 2022 CBH

 Plain Soft Iron

-Our newest iron wire has traces of Carbon (0.18%) and Manganese (0.69%), and is unplated with a quite dull grey appearance.
+Our unplated US-made iron wire has traces of Carbon (0.18%) and Manganese (0.69%), and has quite a dull grey appearance.

-The Soft Iron wire drawn by Malcolm Rose in England is also unplated, and is popularly used by many of the higher quality makers for tonal reasons.
+The Soft Iron wire drawn by Malcolm Rose in England is also unplated, and has been used for a long time for tonal reasons by many of the higher quality makers.
 It is made in several grades: The “A” is used for harpsichords, “B” for early pianos, “C” is harder drawn for pianos up to 1830, and “D” for pianos later than that.
 The wire has a smooth, polished silver appearance that is difficult to visually distinguish from Steel when on an instrument, although it is inclined to rust quickly in dusty, humid or corrosive surroundings.
-It is obviously softer and easier to bend than Steel.
+It is noticeably softer and easier to bend than Steel.

 This iron wire is so-named because of its phosphorus content with next to no carbon, based on chemical analysis of surviving strings on original instruments.
-P-wire has been thoroughly researched, developed and tested over the past decade by Stephen Birkett at Canada’s University of Waterloo, and is about to enter commercial production.
-It is drawn in the proportional Nuremburg sizes and it has been reported to have the added advantage of natural corrosion resistance.
+P-wire has been thoroughly researched, developed and tested over the past decade by Stephen Birkett at Canada’s University of Waterloo, and is now being produced in commercial quantities.
+It is drawn in the proportional Nuremburg sizes and later batches have been reported to have the added advantage of natural corrosion resistance.

 Phosphor Bronze is an alloy usually containing about 90% Copper, 9% Tin and a small amount of Phosphorus.
 It was typically used for the bass of instruments prior to the mid-1980s, crossing over to Steel with or without an intermediate Yellow Brass section.
-Some makers used it as a stronger substitute for Yellow Brass in clavichords and Italian harpsichords, although the tone produced by this wire tends to be somewhat harsh and fizzy.
+As it will withstand a higher tension than Yellow Brass, some makers used it as a stronger substitute in clavichords and Italian harpsichords, although the tone produced by this wire tends to be somewhat harsh and fizzy.
 The use of Phosphor Bronze as a bass stringing material was largely discontinued by 1990 when Red Brass became more readily available.
 It has a dull coppery appearance and is very stiff.
+Bronze was traditionally drawn in Imperial Wire Gauge, where the gauge numbers get larger while the diameter decreases: This can create confusion on those revival harpsichords with gauge numbers stamped on the wrestplank.

 Rose Red Brass